 Originally from eastern Washington, Steven has spent the greater part of his life making music in a variety of genres and venues throughout the United States.
 His sound has been hailed as fearless and evocative.
 He has shared performances with artists including Christian McBride, Chris Potter, Jeff Clayton, Bill Watrous, and others.
 His international performances include invitations to perform in China, Colombia, and Europe.
 Equally comfortable as a leader or a sideman, Steven brings a spirit of collaboration and generosity artistic endeavors.

-As an educator, Steven has taught at Marshall University, West Virginia Wesleyan College, and the University of North Texas where he has taught subjects including jazz theory/improvisation, jazz ensembles, and classical theory courses.
+As an educator, Steven has taught at Eastern Washington University, Marshall University, West Virginia Wesleyan College, University of Evansville, and the University of North Texas where he has taught subjects including jazz theory/improvisation, jazz ensembles, and classical theory courses.